spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/index.md

 ## Overview

-A Table Component is an arrangement of data in rows and columns, or possibly in a more complex structure (with sorting, filtering, pagination, row selections, infinite scrolling, etc.).
+A Table Component is an arrangement of data in rows and columns, or possibly in a more complex structure (with sorting, filtering, pagination, row selections, infinite scrolling).
 It is an essential building block of a user interface.

 A basic Table Component is `<spy-table [config]="config"></spy-table>` where `config` is: